mikeliddle/TunnelTestEnv/Readme.md

 - `-RHEL8` - Uses the RHEL 8 lvm image for the Tunnel VM.
 - `-RHEL7` - Uses the RHEL 7 lvm image for the Tunnel VM.
 - `-Centos7` - Uses the Centos 7.9 image from OpenLogic for the Tunnel VM.
+- `-BootDiagnostics` - Turn on boot diagnostics on the Tunnel VM.

 ## Environment explanation
 The test environment will consist of the following components: